Apps I use and may be useful to you too

 A mobile warrior will find themselves connecting to all sorts of different Wifi available.
 Much of it is not encrypted (e.g. Starbucks) so all your traffic is broadcast to everyone.
 Many websites and services use HTTPS / SSL these days, so someone sniffing the content of your traffic is not as much of a concern, but they can see where you go, and even mess with your connection.
 Sometimes important ports are blocked, such as SSH port 22.
 I need those to do my work.

-To protect myself and get around these Orwellian measures I use Private Internet Access.
-For only $50 a year, I can connect my Macbook Pro, iPhone, and iPad to PRI and the traffic from my computer to their VPN is encrypted and escape the prying eyes of your ISP and other net neutrality issues.
-Bonus tinfoil hat points if you go to Walmart, buy a gift card with cash, use a throw away email account from Shark Lasers, and sign up for an account.
+To protect myself and get around these Orwellian measures I use 126.96.36.199.
+For only $4.99/month, I can connect my Macbook Pro, iPhone, and iPad and the traffic from my computer to their VPN is encrypted and escape the prying eyes of your ISP and other net neutrality issues.
 Now the NSA can’t track your nefarious activity online.
 At least that is the idea.
 Maybe it’s just a pipe dream and everything I do is easily thwarted by the NSA 🤷.

 - Can use one account and connect multiple devices